Yusuf al-Qaradawi: Religious and sectarian views

-Muslim sects

 Extremism

 Al-Qaradawi wrote on the danger of extremist groups of Islam, in his dissertation on the subject Islamic Awakening between Rejection and Extremism.
 This dissertation discusses the phenomenon of religious extremism among Muslim youth.
 He discusses the reasons why young Muslims may resort to extremism, and argues that many of these reasons are due to the hypocrisy and self-contradictions of older Muslims.
 He advised that the only way to rectify the situation is for older Muslims to reform themselves and their societies according to the actual teachings of Islam.

 In 2014, Qaradawi stated that the declaration of an Islamic caliphate by the militant Islamic State of Iraq and Syria (ISIS) violates sharia law.
 Qaradawi said in a statement that the declaration "is void under sharia".
 This statement comes after ISIS leader Abu Bakr al-Baghdadi called on Muslims with military, medical and managerial skills to flock to its newly-declared pan-Islamic state.